brykneval/brykneval.github.io/beauty/minimalist/7-minimalist-retinol-face-serum.md

 secondary_img: /images/minimalist/retinol-face-serum-ingredients-label
 secondary_img_alt: Minimalist Retinol 0.3% Face Serum Ingredients Label
 product_line: Ignoring early signs of aging now may leave you chasing results later.
+rating: 4.2
+rating_count: 6399
+rating_from: Amazon.in
+published_date_ISO: "2025-05-03T14:00:00+00:00"
+modified_date_ISO: "2025-05-23T18:00:00+00:00"
+review: After testing the Minimalist Retinol 0.3% Face Serum, we found it to be a beginner-friendly option for those looking to incorporate retinol into their nighttime skincare routine.
+Formulated with 0.3% retinol and Coenzyme Q10 in a squalane base, the serum aims to reduce fine lines, improve skin texture, and promote a more even skin tone.
+Upon application, the serum has an oily texture due to the squalane, which absorbs over time and leaves the skin feeling nourished.
+Some users have reported a slight tingling sensation during initial use, which is common with retinol products, but it typically subsides as the skin builds tolerance.
+With consistent use over several weeks, we observed smoother skin and a reduction in the appearance of fine lines.
+However, individuals with oily or acne-prone skin may find the squalane base a bit heavy, so it's advisable to start with a patch test and use it sparingly.
+For optimal results, apply the serum at night on clean, dry skin, followed by a moisturizer, and always use sunscreen during the day to protect the skin.
+Overall, this serum is a solid choice for those new to retinol, offering noticeable improvements in skin texture and tone with regular use.
 ---
 {% include buy.html description="30 ml" title=page.title button_text="Rs 961 from Daraz" link="https://s.daraz.com.np/s.gKT7?cc" %}